K-Games/Ascension/README.md

 * Knockback no longer disables Skill casting.
 * Firebrand - Range increased from 170 to 280
 * Aggression - Buff duration decreased from 10 seconds to 5 seconds.
+* Bombardment - Damage instance delay decreased from 0.2 to 0.1 - Double number of instances.
+Same total damage.
+* Bombardment - Players hit will suffer a minor knockback.
 * Shield Skill Removed - Iron Fortress
 * New Shield Skill - Hellion Roar - Send enemies flying with a ferocious roar.